1. About co-codamol for adults

 - Co-codamol tablets and capsules come in 3 strengths.
 You can buy the lowest strength co-codamol from pharmacies but the higher strengths are only available on prescription.

-- The most common side effects of co-codamol are constipation, feeling sick and sleepiness.
+- The most common side effects of co-codamol are constipation and feeling sick (nausea) or sleepy.

 - Taking too much co-codamol can be harmful.
-Don't be tempted to increase the dose or take a double dose if your pain is very bad.
+Do not be tempted to increase the dose or take a double dose if your pain is very bad.

-Co-codamol isn't suitable for some people.
+Co-codamol is not suitable for some people.
 Tell your doctor before starting the medicine if you:

 - have lung problems or breathing difficulties